Music of New York City: Club influence

 The New York club scene is an important part of the city's music scene, the birthplace of many styles of music from disco to punk rock; some of these clubs, such as Studio 54, Max's Kansas City, Mercer Arts Center, ABC No Rio, and CBGB, reached iconic statuses in the United States and the world.
-New York is home to several major jazz clubs, including Birdland, Sweet Rhythm (formerly Sweet Basil), Village Vanguard, and The Blue Note, the latter being one of the premier spots for jazz lovers.
+New York is home to several major jazz clubs, including Birdland, Sweet Rhythm (formerly Sweet Basil), the Village Vanguard, and the Blue Note, the latter being one of the premier spots for jazz lovers.
 There was a time—now long gone—when 52nd Street in Manhattan, with its numerous clubs, was one of the epicenters of jazz.
 Future generations of music venues would retain the prolific elements of this culture.
 Since transmogrifying the local dance scene (deep house) to form "acid-jazz" in the late 1980s, Groove Academy/Giant Step has launched several major-label bands such as Groove Collective and Nuyorican Soul.

 The Greenwich Village folk scene is home to venues such as the long-standing landmark The Bottom Line.
 New York's rock scene includes clubs such as Irving Plaza, while the city's avant-garde "downtown" scene includes The Kitchen, Roulette, and Knitting Factory.
 The Latin and world music scene features venues such as S.O.B.'s and the Wetlands Preserve, which closed in 2001.